ShawnLue/shawnlue.github.io/_pages/about.md

 ## Research Interests

 My research focuses on machine learning and applications.
-In particular, I am working on Computational Advertising, Reinforcement Learning, Mechansim Design, Game Theory, and their applications, e.g., e-commerce advertising and game AI.
+In particular, I am working on Computational Advertising, Reinforcement Learning, Mechansim Design, Game Theory, and their applications, e.g., mechanism design in e-commerce advertising and game AI.

 _Nothing is more practical than a good theory._

 ## Publications

+<ul>{% for post in site.publications reversed %}
+{% include archive-single-cv.html %}
+{% endfor %}</ul>

+## Academic visits, internships, and industry collaborations

+* Research collaboration with Advanced Network Lab @ SJTU for learning-based mechanism design in e-commerce advertising under supervision of [Dr. Zhenzhe Zheng](https://zhengzhenzhe220.github.io/), 2020-2021.
+* Research intern at Alibaba for reinforcement learning in e-commerce, 2019.
+* Research collaboration with [Horizon Robotics](https://en.horizon.ai/) for reinforcement learning and its applications in autonomous vehicles and game AI.